lishushu94/peinture/README.md

 - **Prompt Optimization**: Integrated AI prompt enhancer that expands simple ideas into detailed, cinematic descriptions.
 - **History Gallery**: Automatically saves generated images locally.
 View, zoom, pan, and manage your creation history.
 - **Interactive Viewer**: Zoom and pan capabilities for detailed image inspection.
+- **4x Resolution**: Using AI technology, any image can be upscaled 4x resolution, achieving a maximum image quality of 8K.
 - **Multilingual**: Full support for English and Chinese (中文) interfaces.
 - **Hugging Face Integration**: Optional API token support for higher rate limits.
 - **Privacy Focused**: History is stored in your browser's LocalStorage; no backend database is required for user data.